vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 ---
 layout: post
-title: "EV Road Tripping Is Actually Easy Now!"
+title: "EV Road Tripping Is Actually Easy Now"
 skipPostTitle: true
 excerpt:
   When people talk about going electric, they are often concerned about road tripping.
 I'm here to